Employability and Professional Skills

-The Institute and Faculty of Actuaries accredits three of our statistics modules, offering exemptions from some professional actuarial exams.
+The Institute and Faculty of Actuaries offers exemptions from some professional actuarial exams based on performance on select modules.
 Actuaries are experts in risk management and you will receive different exemptions from taking professional actuarial exams depending on module choice and degree classification.
 That means you might be able to gain professional qualifications with the Institute and Faculty of Actuaries without taking all of the exams, as some of the work will have been covered in your degree.
 Current students can read more about the exemptions under the Blackboard page MathsCentral.

 The Department actively encourages students to take part in external activities to enhance their experience and CV:

 - the College's Horizons programme allows students to take an additional module in areas such as business, professional skills and languages